-For a guy balancing his weight between the fly bridge of his boat and the dock, thinking about sex instead of what he was doing was a real bonehead move.
+For a guy balancing his weight between the stern of his boat and the dock, thinking about sex instead of what he was doing was a real bonehead move.
 Cole Donovan was precariously perched on the balls of his feet above some seriously choppy, icy water.
 So concentrating would’ve been the smart move.

 Sex being one of those areas.

 He shook his head to clear it.
-It was way too early for those kind of thoughts.
-Not quite dawn, the sky was a brilliant kaleidoscope of purples and blues and reds.
+It was way too early for those kinds of thoughts.
+Not quite dawn, and the sky was a brilliant kaleidoscope of purples and blues and reds.
 Cole worked with a flashlight between his teeth, his fingers threading new electrical wire through the running lights on the stern.
 He only had a couple hours before a group of eight was coming through for a tour of the area.

-They’d had a warm Indian summer here in the Pacific Northwest, but October had just recently roared in like Mother Nature was pissed off at the world, and maybe in need of a Xanax to boot.
+They’d had a warm Indian summer here in the Pacific Northwest, but October had roared in as if Mother Nature was pissed off at the world, and maybe in need of a Xanax to boot.
 But business was still good.
 Or it had been, until last night.
 He and Tanner had taken a group of frat boys out, and one of the idiots had managed to kick in the lights running along the stern, destroying not only the casing but also the electrical.

 He could smell the salt on the air and hear the swells smacking up against the dock moorings.
 The wind hit him again, and he shivered to the bone.
 Last week, he’d been out here working in board shorts and nothing else, the sun warming his back.
 Today he was in a knit cap, thick sweatshirt, cargo pants, and boots, and he was wishing for gloves like a little girl.
-He shoved his flashlight into his pocket, brought his hands to his mouth, and blew on his fingers a moment before reaching for the wires again.
+He shoved his flashlight into his pocket, brought his hands to his mouth, and blew on his fingers for a moment before reaching for the wires again.

 Just as they connected, there was a sizzle and a flash, and he jerked, losing his footing.
 The next thing he knew, he was airborne, weightless for a single heartbeat…

-And then he hit the icy cold water, plunging deep, the contact stealing the air from his lungs.
+And then he hit the icy water, plunging deep, the contact stealing the air from his lungs.
 Stunned, he fought the swells, his heavy clothes, himself, eyes open as he searched for the flames that surely went along with the explosion.

 Jesus, not another fire.
 That was his only thought as panic gripped him hard.
 He opened his mouth and—

-Swallowed a lungful of sea water.
+Swallowed a lungful of seawater.

 This cleared his head.
 He wasn’t on the oil rig in the gulf.
 He wasn’t in the explosion that had killed Gil, and nearly Tanner as well.
 He was in Lucky Harbor.